 TikTok Family Pairing

 Due to complaints raised about TikTok and its potential to endanger children, TikTok’s developers recently rolled out new parental controls for the platform.
+Check out Hannah's guide on how to set up parental controls on all devices to learn how to do this on a device level.

 The Family Pairing mode allows parents to link their TikTok account to their child’s account.